 William Missouri Downs

-William has had over 250 productions of his plays and won numerous writing awards including rolling premieres from the National New Play Network (Women Playing Hamlet and The Exit Interview).
-He's twice been a finalist at the Eugene O’Neill (Mad Gravity & How To Steal A Picasso).
-His plays have been produced by Orlando Shakes, The InterAct Theatre in Philadelphia, The San Diego Rep, The Berkeley Rep, The Kennedy Center for the Performing Arts, The Salt Lake Acting Company, The Actors Theatre of Charlotte, The Jewish Theatre of Toronto, The Bloomington Playwright’s Project, The Detroit Rep, and The New York City Fringe Festival to name a few.
-His plays have been produced in Spain, Canada, USA, South Africa, Russia, Singapore, Switzerland, Austria, Israel, India, England, Australia and South Korea.
-He has published 11 plays: The Exit Interview , Kosher Lutherans & Cockeyed (Samuel French), Mad Gravity, Mr. Perfect, Women Playing Hamlet, Dead White Males (Playscripts), Headset & Seagulls In A Cherry Tree (Heuer Publishing), and Innocent Thoughts & A Doll House (adaptation) (Next Stage Press).
-William was recently honored at the Royal Court Theatre in London as a finalist for the Nick Darke Award.
+William has had over 250 productions of his plays and won numerous writing awards, including rolling premieres from the National New Play Network (Women Playing Hamlet and The Exit Interview).
+He's twice been a finalist at the Eugene O'Neill (Mad Gravity & How To Steal A Picasso).
+His plays have been produced by Orlando Shakes, The InterAct Theatre in Philadelphia, The San Diego Rep, The Berkeley Rep, The Kennedy Center for the Performing Arts, The Salt Lake Acting Company, The Actors Theatre of Charlotte, The Jewish Theatre of Toronto, The Bloomington Playwright's Project, The Detroit Rep, and The New York City Fringe Festival to name a few.
+His plays have been produced in Spain, Canada, USA, South Africa, Russia, Singapore, Switzerland, Austria, Israel, India, England, Australia, and South Korea.
+He has published 11 plays: The Exit Interview, Kosher Lutherans & Cockeyed (Samuel French), Mad Gravity, Mr. Perfect, Women Playing Hamlet, Dead White Males (Playscripts), Headset & Seagulls In A Cherry Tree (Heuer Publishing), and Innocent Thoughts & A Doll House (adaptation) (Next Stage Press).
+He has been a respondent at many play festivals, including the William Inge and The Last Frontier.
+He was recently honored at the Royal Court Theatre in London as a finalist for the Nick Darke Award.
 He was trained in playwriting by Milan Stitt and Lanford Wilson at the Circle Rep Theatre in NYC.
 He is represented by Patricia McLaughlin at the Beacon Artists Agency, NYC.

 SCREEN & TELEVISION WRITING